philou/philou.github.com/source/_posts/2017-10-27-sustainable-productivity-in-extreme-programming.markdown

 <iframe src="https://player.vimeo.com/video/221024846" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-In this wonderful talk from Rachel Davies, she presents how her team has been  improving XP for 15 years.
+In this wonderful talk from [Rachel C. Davies](http://rachelcdavies.github.io/), she presents how her team has been improving XP for 15 years.
 She explains how they organize as 2 mobs and 1 solo.
 At any moment, one mob is working on stories.
 The other mob works on important long term technical improvements.
 The solo does some learning.
 This is an even greater WIP reduction technique than pair programming.

 Having a dev doing learning all the time is a form of continuous slack.
 If the team feels that they cannot deliver something by an important date, he can join the mob to help them.